-Replacing Tucker was legendary professor Patricia L. Packard who taught botany and served as herbarium curator from 1959 to 1989.
+Replacing Tucker was legendary professor Patricia L. Packard, who taught botany and served as herbarium curator from 1959 to 1989.
 Under Packard, the herbarium collection grew several times over, moved to its present location, and was named after Tucker.
-In 1989, Don Mansfield replaced the retiring Packard and currently serves as the herbarium’s curator and botany professor.
+In 1989, Don Mansfield replaced the retiring Packard; he currently serves as the herbarium’s curator and botany professor.

-As of 2011, the herbarium contains about 42,000 vascular plant specimens, mostly from southwestern Idaho and southeastern Oregon.
-Some, like Artemisia packardiae and Senecio ertterae were discovered by and named for College of Idaho faculty and students.
+As of spring 2012, the herbarium contains about 43,000 vascular plant specimens, mostly from southwestern Idaho and southeastern Oregon.
+Some, like Artemisia packardiae and Senecio ertterae, were discovered by and named for College of Idaho faculty and students.